Measurement of the Electron Magnetic Moment

-Magnetic field fluctuations from other sources would also be averaged differently in the observed anomaly and cyclotron line shapes.
+The anomaly line shape is consistent with what is predicted but the cyclotron line shape is not.
+Presumably this is due to unwanted magnetic field fluctuations that are averaged differently in the anomaly and cyclotron line shapes.
 Such fluctuations, with a 200 Hz bandwidth, were observed with a superconducting solenoid being jostled by its environment \cite{BollingerFieldFluctuations}.
-The anomaly line shape would average away such fluctuations to yield a narrow linewidth as is observed (e.g.\ Fig.~\ref{fig:Lineshapes}b).
-The cyclotron line shape would not average away such such fluctuations, which are thus a possible explanation for the observed 0.5--0.8 ppb broadening (e.g.\ Fig.~\ref{fig:Lineshapes}a).
+The anomaly line shape would average away such fluctuations to yield the narrow line observed (e.g.\ Fig.~\ref{fig:Lineshapes}b).
+The cyclotron line shape would not, giving a possible explanation for the observed 0.5--0.8 ppb broadening (e.g.\ Fig.~\ref{fig:Lineshapes}a).

-Both $\nuab$ and $\fcb$ are extracted from the line shapes.
+Both $\nuab$ and $\fcb$ are extracted from such line shapes.
 Cyclotron line shapes are fit to the predicted line shape (dashed in Fig.~\ref{fig:Lineshapes}a), convoluted with a Gaussian function to accommodate the broadening.
-Such a fit, illustrated by the solid curve in Fig.~\ref{fig:Lineshapes}a, typically gives a 2 ppb cyclotron linewidth, a Gaussian broadening width of about 0.5 ppb, a $T_z = 0.55 \pm 0.11$ K, and a $\fcb$ with an uncertainty of about $0.08$ ppb.
-The much more symmetric anomaly line shapes (e.g.\ Fig.~\ref{fig:Lineshapes}b) are fractionally narrower by about a factor of 4.
-Since uncertainty in $\nuab$ is thus not very significant for our final uncertainty, fitting with or without Gaussian broadening makes little difference (e.g.\ solid curve in Fig.~\ref{fig:Lineshapes}b).
+Such a fit, illustrated by the solid curve in Fig.~\ref{fig:Lineshapes}a, typically gives a 2 ppb cyclotron linewidth, a Gaussian broadening width of about 0.5 ppb, $T_z = 0.55 \pm 0.11$ K, and $\fcb$ with an uncertainty of about $0.08$ ppb.
+For anomaly line shapes (e.g.\ Fig.~\ref{fig:Lineshapes}b), nearly symmetric and fractionally narrower by about a factor of 4, the uncertainty in $\nuab$ is thus not very significant for the final uncertainty.
+Fitting with or without Gaussian broadening makes little difference (e.g.\ solid curve in Fig.~\ref{fig:Lineshapes}b).